OfficeDev/Project-docs-pr/project/api/DraftProject.md

 inherits members from [Project](Project.md)<br/>

-<a name="description"></a>Represents the draft version of a project that is either new, or a published project that is checked out for editing.
+<a name="description"></a>Represents the draft version of a project that is either new, or a [PublishedProject](PublishedProject.md) that is checked out for editing.

-DraftProject inherits properties and methods from the [Project](Project.md) class.

 ## <a name="syntax"></a>Syntax
 ### CSOM